redhat-developer/rpm-packaging-guide/source/appendix.rst

 As you can see, mock is a fairly verbose tool.
-You will also notice a lot of `yum`_ or `dnf`_ output (depending on RHEL7, CentOS7, or Fedora mock target) that is not found in this output which was ommitted for brevity and is often ommitted after you have done an ``--init`` on a mock target, such as ``mock -r epel-7-x86_64 --init`` which will pre-download all the required packages, cache them, and pre-stage the build chroot.
+You will also notice a lot of `yum`_ or `dnf`_ output (depending on RHEL7, CentOS7, or Fedora mock target) that is not found in this output which was omitted for brevity and is often omitted after you have done an ``--init`` on a mock target, such as ``mock -r epel-7-x86_64 --init`` which will pre-download all the required packages, cache them, and pre-stage the build chroot.